 Because I was a software developer before becoming a Homeschool Mom I was totally geeked that software was being developed to help children learn how to read or do math.
 We first started with Reader Rabbit which led to another software game called Math Blasters.
 My boys were learning a lot more by playing games than completing worksheets.
 When Minecraft came along I was willing to let Logan and Jordan explore building with virtual blocks than those hard plastic ones that I always seemed to walk on in my bare feet.
 The best part was teaching my sons architecture using Minecraft as a natural extension of the video game.

 After two years of playing Roblox another friend asked if they had heard about Minecraft.
 Logan says that Roblox is a “make everything yourself” game but Minecraft is an adventure and survival game that allows you to build your own worlds.

-The boys can still play with their friends back home in Ohio and Indiana.
-They will get a friend on Skype with the laptop video camera and then are also able to play in their Minecraft world, via the same server.
-I call it “PlayDate version 2012.”
+The boys stil like to get a friend on Skype with the laptop video camera and then are also able to play in their Minecraft world, via the same server.
+I call it the “21st Century Play Date.”

 As you can see, my kids’ passion has become computer games.
 But, I don’t have to let that stop me from educating my kids!